 There’s noting particularly fancy about it, but it keeps my home page fresh with new content.

 Some WordPress blog themes let you choose how you want your home page posts to appear.
-You can either have the entire post available on your home page, much like the way my site is currently set up.
-Or, you can choose to only show a small exert of each post.
+You can either have the entire post available on your home page, or like my site is currently set up, you can choose to only show a small exert of each post.

-I can’t really give a good reason as to why I am showing whole posts other than this is a fairly new blog and I don’t have a lot written yet.
-The exert style let’s you showcase more than one post above the fold so that readers can pick from a variety of posts instead of just the newest one.
+I can’t really give a good reason as to why I am showing excerpts over full posts other than that it lets you showcase more than one post above the fold so that readers can pick from a variety of posts instead of just the newest one.